1963 Alabama Crimson Tide football team: Miami (FL)

 This game against the Miami was originally scheduled to be played on Friday, October 18, but was subsequently moved to December 7 in order to be televised on CBS.
 Due to the assassination of John F. Kennedy, the annual Army–Navy Game was pushed back to December 7.
 As such, CBS requested the Miami-Alabama game be postponed to December 14 in order to avoid conflict that would result from televising both games on the same day.
 The rescheduling of this game also pushed back the start of the annual Orange Blossom Classic from the afternoon to evening of December 14.

 After their loss against Auburn, Alabama dropped into the No. 8 position in the final AP poll of the 1963 season.
 In the week that led to their game at Miami, coach Bryant suspended starting quarterback Joe Namath for both this game and the Sugar Bowl as he violated team rules.
 On homecoming at the Orange Bowl, Alabama survived a late Miami rally and defeated the Hurricanes 17–12.

 The Crimson Tide took a 14–0 first quarter lead after touchdowns were scored by Gary Martin on a 100-yard kickoff return and by Benny Nelson on a one-yard Benny Nelson run.
 A 35-yard Tim Davis field goal in the second quarter made the halftime score 17–0 in favor of the Crimson Tide.
 The score remained unchanged until Miami rallied with a pair of fourth-quarter touchdowns that made the final score 17–12.
 The first came on a nine-yard George Mira pass to Nick Spinelli and the second on a one-yard Pete Banaszak run.
-The victory improved Alabama's all-time record against Miami to 5–2.